 - Choose and test your tech

 You can use a mobile but a laptop or tablet is a better device.
 Check that your webcam and microphone are working and your device is fully charged.
 It’s a good idea to test and become familiar with the video application before the interview takes place.
+If you do use your mobile phone, don’t move around during the interview.

 - Check your surroundings

 Make sure your background appears professional or at least neutral, avoiding anything that might distract the interviewer or create the wrong impression.
+Check your positioning with your camera ensuring that the interviewer can see all of you from the shoulders up.
+For best lighting, sit in front of a window so your face is well lit.

 - No barking or crying